Marker-Inc-Korea/AutoRAG/docs/source/optimization/folder_structure.md

 ## Project
-In a project, you experiment with only one dataset.
+In a project, you have to do experiment with only one dataset.
 The project folder is where the user runs from.

 ![project_folders](../_static/project_folders.png)

 ### trial

+Trial means a single run of the experiment.
+Each trial can be run with different settings using different config yaml files.
-This will contain the results of a single run of the yaml file.
-If there are multiple of these, it means you ran multiple experiments.
-Consider running multiple trials on the same data.
+If there are multiple trail folders, it means you ran experiments more than once.
+We recommend running multiple trials on the same data with different settings to find the best RAG pipeline.

 The folder names are determined by the number of trials run.
 The first trial folder is named `0`, the second trial folder is named `1`, and so on.
+You can check this out at the [trial.json](#trialjson) file, too.

 ![trial_folder](../_static/trial_folder.png)

 #### config.yaml
-The yaml file we used for this experiment
+The yaml file you used for this trial.
 ```{Tip}
 You can see a sample full [config.yaml](sample_full_config.yaml).
 ```